miketromba/screenshot-service/README.md

 - `PORT`: Server port number (default: 3000)
 - `NODE_ENV`: Environment setting ("development" enables request logging)
+- `AUTH_TOKEN`: Optional.
+When set, used for two purposes:
-- `AUTH_TOKEN`: Required.
-The bearer token that clients must provide to access protected endpoints
+  1. The bearer token that clients must provide to access protected endpoints
+  2. The authorization token forwarded to target websites when taking screenshots
 - `MAX_CONCURRENCY`: Maximum number of concurrent screenshot operations (default: 10)
 - `HOST_WHITELIST`: Comma-separated list of allowed hostnames.
 If empty, all hostnames are allowed